Difference Between Wheat and Whole Wheat

 1. The nutrient quantity is more wholesome in whole wheat when compared to that of wheat.
 They are rich in nutrients.

 2. The oil content does vary with wheat and whole wheat.
 This oil content is comprised of hydrogenated oils in wheat.
-The whole wheat also contains a negligible amount of fats.
+Whole wheat also contains a negligible amount of fats.

 3. Wheat contains other grain additives, whereas the preparation of whole wheat only involves the entire grain of wheat.

-4. The texture of wheat is a little too denser when compared to that of the whole wheat that consists of only the whole wheat grain.
+4. The texture of wheat is a little too denser when compared to that of whole wheat, which consists of only the whole wheat grain.

 Difference Between Wheat and Whole Wheat